0xffcourse/Recursiva/README.md

 A few problems to sharpen your Recursiva skills.

-1. Write a function in recursiva that commputes factorial for a given number.
+1. Write a function in recursiva that computes factorial for a given number.
 2. Write a function in recursiva that outputs the n-th fibonacci number for a given number n.